A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - Federation Without Owners: The Slow Failure Mode

-Doctrine 02: Distributed Decisions Increase Alignment, Speed, and Resilience
+Doctrine 02: Well-Designed Distributed Decisions Increase Speed, Alignment, and Resilience

 - Interface Stewardship in Federated Alliance Governance: Coordination Without Control in NATO’s Agency Architecture